|2017 SPRING FIGURE PAINTING – with David BAIRD|

 |WHO is ELIGIBLE?||Anyone may apply – There are no academic or other pre-requisites.

-|TUITION PRICE:||2200 euros, for one 3-week term, shared 2BR housing included.
+|TUITION PRICE:||1975 euros, shared 2BR housing included.

 (Single living available in limited supply, for +250 euros minimum.)